moderndive/moderndive_labs/PS8- sampling distributions/README.md

 # Bert's Comments/Edits:

+Here is a [side-by-side](https://github.com/rudeboybert/moderndive_labs/pull/8/files?utf8=%E2%9C%93&diff=split&w=1) of the before/after view of the changes to your `.Rmd` files.

 ## 1. sampling dist demo

 `sampling_dist_demo.Rmd`.
 Absolutely brilliant.
 Yes, please hit them with this plot hard on Tue 4/2 Lab09 after they've turned in their work for PS08.
 I'd say this is even worth printing out in color copies and having them hand-draw 95% confidence intervals and standard errors on, in true "chalk talk"/"draw by hand" style.
 In other words, reinforce the